Honda has sold more than one million hybrid vehicles in the 12 years since it released the first generation Honda Insight Hybrid in Japan in 1999.

 Click here for an INFOGRAPHIC that displays Honda’s 30+ years of producing vehicles in the United States.

-Today, there are more than a dozen hybrid models from Honda and Acura, Toyota and Lexus, Ford and Lincoln, Nissan and Infiniti and Mercedes, and a new VW Jetta hybrid that I’ll be test driving in New Mexico next week.
+Today, in 2012, there are more than a dozen hybrid models from Honda and Acura, Toyota and Lexus, Ford and Lincoln, Nissan and Infiniti and Mercedes, and a new VW Jetta hybrid that I’ll be test driving in New Mexico next week.

 Honda is or will be producing hybrids in several countries, outside of Japan starting with the Acura ILX Hybrid in the U.S. and the Jazz/Fit Hybrid in Thailand.
 Honda and Malaysia.